alisonrae/aid-extension/README.md

 - **Testing Changes**: After making changes, reload the extension in Chrome using the **Reload** button in the `chrome://extensions/` interface to see your updates live.

+## Project Status

+This project is still in development.
+As of now, the only implemented feature is the **contrast test**, and it is still being actively worked on.
+Other features (like heading structure tests, landmark tests, etc.) are not yet functional.

+### Known Issues:
+- **Contrast test**: The contrast test is a work in progress and may not always produce correct results.
+- Other planned tests (e.g., heading structure test, landmark test) are placeholders and not yet functional.

+Feel free to fork this project or contribute if you'd like to help with the development of these features.

 ## License

 This project is licensed under the [MIT License](LICENSE).